massimilianodelliubaldini/ac7-ultrawide/README.md

 What it does:

-1. Prompts user for input on the resolution they want to use.
+1. Determines the resolution of the user's monitor(s).
-2. Hex edits the executable to the chosen resolution.
+2. Hex edits the executable to the determined resolution.
 3. Downloads 3Dmigoto and unpacks it into the game directory.
-4. Downloads the shader fix file.
+4. Downloads the shader files and modifies them for the correct position.

 Prerequisites: